Dog-Sense For All Dog Owners

-Jan 2016 How much did the Humane Society's 2009 veterinary war with the AVMA cost YOU and is spay-neuter a legally mandated goldmine in your state?
+How much did the Humane Society's 2009 veterinary war with AVMA cost YOU in 2016?
+Is spay-neuter a legally mandated goldmine in your state?

 Feb 2016 update from April 21, 2009